caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 By default, a directive that injects an HTTP handler applies to all requests (unless otherwise documented).

 **Request matchers** can be used to classify requests by a given criteria.
-This concept originates in the [underlying JSON](/docs/json/apps/http/servers/routes/match/) structure, and it's important to know how to use them in the Caddyfile.
+This concept originates in the underlying JSON structure which also serves as [matcher documentation](/docs/json/apps/http/servers/routes/match/), and it's important to know how to use them in the Caddyfile.
 With matchers, you can specify exactly which requests a directive applies to.

 To limit a directive's scope, use a **matcher token** immediately after the directive.
 It can be one of these forms: